 Do make sure you diarise to keep your information updated on a regular basis.
 You don’t want visitors rocking up to your shop if the nearest car park listed on your site has closed!
 Yes, it happens!

-It can also be a good idea to include a form at the bottom for readers to ask a question that is not listed and if you are sat at your laptop frequently, think about having a live chat box to answer questions in real time.
+It can also be a good idea to include a form at the bottom for readers to ask a question that is not listed and if you are sitting at your laptop frequently, think about having a live chat box to answer questions in real-time.